Jaw crushers - reuse construction materials

 • for plastics

-Many customers are also looking for a wood crusher or a branch crusher.
-However, dedicated machines - wood chippers- are best suited for shredding and chopping wood and branches.
+Many customers also look for a crusher for wood or a crusher for branches.
+However, for shredding and chopping wood and branches, dedicated machines - wood chippers - are best suited.
 Others ask us about plastic crushers or polystyrene crushers.
-We have specially created the Grindex 7 impact shredder for this purpose.
-All shredders for waste such as pallets, cardboard, packaging, polystyrene and others can be found here.
+Especially for this purpose we have created the Grindex 7 impact shredder.
+All waste shredders for materials such as: pallets, cardboard, packaging, polystyrene and others can be found here.

-The basic material suitable for re-implementation in the production process is construction debris.
+The basic material suitable for reintroduction into the production process is construction rubble.
 It includes all kinds of:

-stones, old asphalt surfaces, concrete, paving stones, bricks, etc.
+stones, old asphalt surfaces, concrete, paving blocks, bricks, etc.

-Subjected to the crusher, the rubble is used as a material for the production of:
+Rubble subjected to crushing serves as material for the production of:

 paving slabs, recycled concrete, road base, mortar, asphalt or fillers.